markmcduffie/Recall-Project/README.md

 ## Description
 The python package conatianing the majority of our project code is project_0_5.
 Our code steps through the process of how we built our various models for automobile stock price estimation in the event of a recall.
 The statistical analysis used for obtaining our recall indicator values that we used in the regression models can be found in the recall_indicator.RMD file.

+The python code is split into 3 parts: Linear Regression, Volatility, and ARIMA.
+Each part represents the objectives specified in the report.

 ## Installation
 ### Requirements
 Python 3.10 or later